How IoT is Changing Financial Services and Banking

 Such an application of IoT in banking allows each payment transaction to be technologically controlled.
 The technology will eventually enable the ‘Internet of Value’ — a secure and monitored international trading environment where all payments are controlled via a system of smart sensors and connected apps.
 Here, IoT will be a crucial safety regulator.

-Read: IoT product design [5 key tips to design effective IoT applications]
+Read: IoT application design [key tips to design effective IoT experiences]

 4. Improved transparency